Tunchiie/GenreGenie/README.md

 # Movie Genre Prediction - Machine Learning Project

+## Problem Statement
+Given a dataset of movie metadata and overviews, the goal is to develop a model that can accurately assign multiple genres to each movie.
+Since movies can belong to more than one genre (e.g., Action + Thriller), this problem is inherently a multi-label classification task.
+The model should generalize well across both common and rare genres while providing insights into misclassification patterns and trends.

 ## Background
 The rapid expansion of digital media platforms has generated vast volumes of movie-related data.
 Understanding and predicting genres from textual and metadata sources can enhance user experience, support recommendation systems, and improve media cataloging.
 Accurate genre prediction also plays a key role in recommendation engines, targeted advertising, and content-based filtering used by platforms such as Netflix, Amazon Prime, and Disney+.